 OK, these might be some of the benefits of HGH, but I doubt X3 Bar will help your hair grow thicker.
 You get my point; HGH benefits may not be the same as X3 Bar benefits.
 I'm sure nobody would think so, but just in case, I wanted to say it.

 I can understand how using big muscle groups (chest, legs, etc.) might stimulate the production of HGH.
-But, unless I see clinical proof showing X3 Bar raises growth hormone, I can't know for sure.
-The same thing is true about the statement “your best body is just a few weeks away.”
+But unless I see clinical proof showing X3 Bar raises growth hormone, I can't know for sure.
+The same thing is true about the statement, “your best body is just a few weeks away.”
 How many weeks is a “few?”
 Is it 3 weeks – or 24 weeks?

-To be fair, I understand the company is not speaking to me.
+To be fair, I understand the company is not marketing to me.
 They are speaking to the average person who may not have a science background.
 My goal in bringing this up is to not confuse anyone or attack the X3 Bar.
 My desire is to try to give you answers free from marketing hype.

-What Does X3 Bar Stands For?
+What Does X3 Bar Stand For?

-My guess is the name is a reference to their claim you can build muscle 3 times (3x) faster than with machines, free weights etc..
-See the next question…
+My guess is the name is a reference to their claim you can build muscle 3 times (3x) faster than with machines, free weights, etc. See the next question…

 Can You Gain Muscle 3X Faster?

 It's sometimes said X3 Bar will help you gain muscle 3x faster than with free weights or machines.
 Is this really true?
 I can't say either way.
 I have not seen clinical studies directly comparing X3 Bar training program to using free weights or machines.
-Hey college students: This would be an excellent thesis or dissertation project.
-If anyone does this research, let me know what happens.
+While strength will be improved, the results will likely be greatest in those who are just starting out compared to more advanced lifters.

 Are We 7X Stronger?

-Dr. Jaquish has stated we are 7 time stronger at the end of our range of motion (ROM) than when we start.
+Dr. Jaquish has stated we are 7 times stronger at the end of our range of motion (ROM) than when we start.
 In other words, we are weaker when we start to do a rep and stronger when we are at the end of the rep. I believe he is using his own research when he quotes this statistic.
 I've never seen this statistic elsewhere.

 Because of the way muscle fibers work, it is true we are stronger at the end of the range of motion than at the beginning.
-So, does this mean are we 7X stronger at the end of ROM?
+So, does this mean we are 7X stronger at the end of ROM?
 I agree with the basic idea of what he is saying.
-I'm just am not sure if it's 7X stronger.
+I'm just not sure if it's 7X stronger.

 No Weights.
 No Cardio.
 Just X3 – Really?

 One of the things I noticed when I watched the X3 Bar workout videos was the idea you don't need to do cardio.
-Dr. Jaquish says in at least one video, he doesn't do cardio.
-I admit I was not crazy for the subtle downplaying of the health benefits of aerobic exercise.
-Aerobic exercise has benefits.
+Dr. Jaquish says in at least one video he doesn't do cardio.
+I admit I was not crazy about the subtle downplaying of the health benefits of aerobic exercise.